 - Governments will take on more debt and try to pump it into the real economy to stimulate the multiplication effect (this only works in cases of real investments, doesn’t work in cases of just spending).

-Obviously, this mechanism will result in inflation (sooner or later) or in deflation (if no-one wants to borrow anymore), but as this happens later, then this is someone else’s problem.
+This mechanism will result in inflation (sooner or later) or deflation (if no-one wants to borrow anymore), but as this happens later, then this is someone else’s problem.

 Some people say that this system reminds them a little of the “musical chairs game”.
 We think that’s wrong — it IS the musical chairs game.

 Monetary systems have always been made up of base money and credit money.
 The differences lie in: